bevacqua/workshopper-wat/readme.md

 By default, `/` is requested, but you could set this to `/test`, or anything else.

-## `options.requestOptions`
+## `options.request`

-You can set `requestOptions` to an object with any options you may want to pass to [request][5].
+You can set `request` to an object with any options you may want to pass to [request][5].
 You shouldn't set the URL here so that the `port` is handled for you.
 If you want to query something other than `/`, just change `options.endpoint` instead.

 ## `options.piped`